 Does your business have Health and Safety risks?

+There are plenty of high risk industries that we can identify. many of which are strictly controlled when it comes to safety.
 But it’s impossible to run any kind of business without incurring some level of risk.

-Employers are responsible for the physical safety of employees and anyone else who visits the workplace.
+Regardless of which industry we are talking about, employers are responsible for the physical safety of employees and anyone else who visits the workplace.

 This is why basic health & safety risk assessments are so essential for every organisation.